-As part of the implementation plan, the financial analysis conducted in October was refined with new information associated with the working group recommendations (Appendix U).
+As part of the proposed-implementation plan, the financial analysis conducted in October was refined with new information associated with the working group recommendations (Appendix U).
 It is important to note that the financial projections are an iterative process and will be updated as part of the Comprehensive Planning Process (CPP) in September.
-Adjustments associated with the Board of Governor's approved tuition freeze for fiscal year 2021-2022 and receipt of COVID-19-related federal relief funds as well as associated protections related to reserves are presented in Appendix A.D.
+At that time, aAdjustments will be made associated with the Board of Governor's approved tuition freeze for fiscal year 2021-2022 and receipt of COVID-19-related federal relief funds as well as associated protections related to reserves are presented in Appendix A.D.